Teshy01/pneumonia_classification_final_project/README.md

 Please use the following link to download the dataset: https://www.kaggle.com/datasets/kostasdiamantaras/chest-xrays-bacterial-viral-pneumonia-normal

-Place the archive folder in the same directory as the jupyter notebooks.
+Unzip and place the archive folder in the same directory as the jupyter notebooks.

 In order to run our code, please run the files in the following order:
   1. resnet_model_pneumonia_classification.ipynb